dart-archive/www.dartlang.org/src/site/articles/benchmarking/index.markdown

 1. Use the official benchmarking harness.
 1. Ensure the code does not raise any errors when run in checked mode.
-1. Run your benchmark in production mode with debugging disabled.
+1. Run your benchmark in production mode.

 If you follow these rules you will be able to accurately measure how fast your code runs.
 Once you've sped up your application, share your secrets on the